Ppang0405/mongo-to-sqlite/README.md

-# MongoDB to SQLite Migration Tool
+# MongoDB to SQLite/LibSQL Migration Tool

 A command-line tool for migrating MongoDB databases to SQLite/LibSQL with automatic schema inference and type mapping.